Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Noise-aware Learning for Image Captioning

 However, when using the web-crawled data for training, as presented in \cref{fig:poc}, the noisy data hinders the learning of the vanilla captioning models.
 A filtering strategy can effectively remove noisy data, but it is also highly likely to discard informative data as depicted in \cref{fig:examples}.
 Therefore, to fully benefit from the rich information of web-crawled data, we aim to make a captioning model robust to noise while using the whole dataset.

-As illustrated in \cref{fig:architecture}, we propose a noise-aware learning framework with a quality controllable caption generator.
-More specifically, during training, we identify an alignment level $l$ of the given image-text pair and use it as a control signal $z$ to make a captioning model be conditioned on the alignment level, which leads to a new objective as follows:
+As illustrated in \cref{fig:architecture}, we propose our NoC framework with an alignment-level-controllable captioner.
+During training, we identify an alignment level $l$ of the given image-text pair and use it as a control signal $z$ to make a captioning model be conditioned on the alignment level, which leads to a new objective as follows:

-This objective encourages the model to learn the capability of generating captions of different quality depending on a control signal.
-Then, at the inference time, we can steer the captioning model to generate accurate captions by feeding a control signal meaning a top-level of alignment.
-With this model design, as discussed in our experiments, we can take the following two advantages: (1) it can learn well-aligned data with less distraction by noisy data and (2) it can still take advantage of data that contains useful knowledge (\eg, more diverse visual concepts) but is discarded when filtering is applied.
+This objective encourages the model to learn the capability of generating captions of different alignment levels depending on a control signal.
+Then, at the inference time, we can steer the captioning model to generate accurate captions by simply feeding a control signal, meaning a top-level of alignment.
+With this model design, as discussed in our experiments, we can take the following two advantages: (1) it can learn well-aligned data with less distraction by noisy data and (2) it can still take advantage of data containing useful knowledge (\eg, more diverse visual concepts) that might be discarded when filtering is applied.

 In the rest of this section, we first explain how we define alignment levels and assign them to image-text pairs.
-Then, we describe the architecture of our quality controllable caption generator.
+Then, we describe the architecture of our alignment-level-controllable captioner.
 Finally, we discuss why our method is more effective compared to the filtering strategy.